The Pulse

 Eat more protein and fibre for weight loss success

 Participants in a self-directed dietary education program who successfully lost weight over 25 months consumed more protein and fibre in a recent study.
 Personalisation and flexibility in diet plans were crucial for long-term adherence.
-After one year, successful dieters (41 per cent of participants) lost 12.9 per cent of their body weight, compared to a little over 2 per cent for the rest.
-The study used the Individualised Diet Improvement Program (iDip), which combines data visualisation tools and intensive education to help dieters increase protein and fibre intake, reduce calories and create personalised weight loss plans.
-The program emphasises flexibility, allowing participants to tailor their diets for sustainable weight loss.
+After one year, successful dieters, 41% of participants, lost 12.9% of their body weight.
+In contrast, the rest lost just over 2%.
+The study used the Individualised Diet Improvement Program (iDip). iDip combines data visualisation tools and intensive education.
+As a result, the program helps dieters increase protein and fibre intake, reduce calories, and create personalised weight loss plans for a healthy brain and body.
+Moreover, the program emphasises flexibility, allowing participants to tailor their diets for sustainable weight loss.
 Participants aimed for 80g of protein and 20g of fibre each day and limited daily calories to 1500.
 Lead researcher Mindy H Lee highlighted the importance of combining increased protein and fibre with calorie reduction for safe and effective weight loss.

 Source: Obesity Science and Practice